Patricia Donlon: Role at the National Library of Ireland: 1989–1997

-Later career and life
+Later career and death

 After leaving the directorship of the NLI, Donlon was a senior visiting fellow at the Institute of Irish Studies, Queen's University, in Belfast.
 While there, she wrote a history on children's literature in Ireland.
 In 1997, she won the Annual Children's Books Ireland Award, from the Children's Literature Association of Ireland (formed by the merger of the Children's Literature Association of Ireland, which she helped to found in 1986, and the Irish Children's Book Trust).
 Donlon has been outspoken about the importance of children's literature in wider literary circles and has emphasised the importance of its inclusion in library collection development.
 She taught a Children’s Literature program at University College Dublin.
 Amongst her past students is Irish author Marita Conlon-McKenna, who credited Donlon with encouraging her to pursue publishing her first children’s novel, Under The Hawthorn Tree.

 From 1998 to 1999, she held the Sandars Readership in Bibliography lecturing on "In Fairyland: Irish Illustrators of Children’s Books 1880's to 1950's."

 Donlon was also selected as a judge for the 1998/99 Irish Literature Prizes.

 In 2000, Donlon was appointed to the Heritage Council by the then Minister for Arts, Heritage, Gaeltacht and the Islands, Ms de Valera.

 In 2007, Donlon became director of the Tyrone Guthrie Centre in Annaghmakerrig, an artists' retreat in County Monaghan.
 During her time there, she created ArtLog, a digital archive that records the creative processes of the artists based at the Centre.
 Donlon recognised that in contemporary artistic scene, the public often only receives the finished artwork, without the chance to perceive the creative process of the artist, which leads to the development of a certain type of artwork.
 Through collaboration with the Digital Media Centre in Dublin, ArtLog enables artists-in-residence to document their imaginative concepts, recording and conserving artistic thought for future generations.
-Donlon retired as Director of the Centre in 2011, after having overseen the expansion of the facility with the addition of thee new studios and improved services and comforts.
+Donlon retired as Director of the Centre in 2011, after having overseen the expansion of the facility with the addition of the new studios and improved services and comforts.

-In 2018, Donlon was appointed Chairperson of the Museum of Childhood Ireland and continues as an honorary member.
+In 2018, Donlon was appointed Chairperson of the Museum of Childhood Ireland, Músaem Óige na hÉireann Ireland's first islandwide and diaspora, historic to contemporary, museum of children and childhood, and continued as an honorary member.

 Donlon participated in the third edition of the Phelim Donlon Playwright's Bursary and Residency for emerging writers.
 The bursary was established by the Irish Theatre Institute (ITI) in partnership with the Tyrone Guthrie Centre in 2015/2016, to honour the memory of Phelim Donlon, former Drama Officer in the Arts Council, dedicated member of the ITI and Donlon's husband.
 She presented the bursary and sat on the panel that selected Amy Conroy, artistic director, as the winner.

+Donlon died on 23 July 2026, at the age of 83.